pytharix/DLA-Internship/README.md

-# DLA-Intership Program: Web Scraping and Data Dashboard with Apache Airflow and BigQuery
+# DLA-Intership Program: Web Scraping with Apache Airflow and BigQuery

 ## Overview